 - Stitch the Applique outline

-- Apply Applique fabric over stitch outline
+- Apply Applique fabric over the stitch outline

 There are 2 ways that you can apply your fabric over your stitched outline.

 The first method is to use a temporary spray adhesive.
-Spray the wrong side of the fabric and place over the outline.
+Spray the wrong side of the fabric and place it over the outline.
 The adhesive will help keep it in place while stitching.

 - Trim excess Applique Fabric from Design